 - A 32 year old study which cited that Stevia does indeed offer a contraceptive effect.

-That begs to question, is Stevia can indeed prohibit a pregnancy, why hasn’t more research been done to see if it can be used to develop better and safer contraceptives for women?
-The answer of that that questions is “It has!”
+That begs the question, if Stevia can indeed prohibit a pregnancy, why hasn’t more research been done to see if it can be used to develop better and safer contraceptives for women?
+The answer to that question is “It has!”